 Silicone Swim Caps

 Silicone swim caps are, by far, the most popular choice for modern day swimmers.
-These caps are easy to put on, provide a great, streamline fit, and can last for seasons when cared for properly.
+These swim caps are easy to put on, provide a great, streamline fit, and can last for seasons when cared for properly.

 Silicone vs. Latex